Models of Teaching on Masturbation in Christianity

 Human sexuality, including desire and pleasure, is part of God’s good creation (Genesis 1:31).
 Because the body is not evil but created for God’s glory (1 Corinthians 6:19–20), sexual self-care can be viewed as part of faithful stewardship.

-Compared with destructive alternatives—such as promiscuity, adultery, or pornography—masturbation may provide a way of expressing sexuality that avoids greater sin or harm.
+Compared with destructive alternatives—such as promiscuity, adultery, or pornography—sexual self care may provide a way of expressing sexuality that avoids greater sin or harm.
 Some ethicists frame it as a temporary discipline that manages desire while safeguarding covenant fidelity (Farley, 2006).

 3. Potentially framed by gratitude and self-control.